Topgolf seeks to hire banks for IPO -sources

 By Joshua Franklin

-Oct 8 (Reuters) - U.S. golfing center operator Topgolf International Inc is in talks with investment banks about hiring underwriters for an initial public offering (IPO), people familiar with the matter said.
+Oct 8 (Reuters) - U.S. golfing center operator Topgolf International Inc is in talks with investment banks about hiring underwriters for an initial public offering, people familiar with the matter said.

 The IPO would come as Topgolf seeks capital to open new venues in the United States, Britain, Mexico, Dubai and Canada.
 It operates 52 U.S. golfing centers, three in Britain and one in Australia.